brooklynrail/brooklynrail-platform/content/events/2020/08/gil-batle-nicole-r-fleetwood-and-ray-materson-with-choghakate-kazarian.md

 ---
-title: Gil Batle, Nicole R. Fleetwood, and Ray Materson with Choghakate Kazarian
+title: Gil Batle, Nicole R. Fleetwood, Ray Materson, and Frank Maresca with Choghakate Kazarian
-summary: Artists, Gil Batle and Ray Materson will discuss their background and work with writer and curator, Nicole R. Fleetwood.
+summary: Artists, Gil Batle and Ray Materson will discuss their background and work with writer and curator, Nicole R. Fleetwood and art dealer, Frank Maresca.
 The conversation will be led by Rail Editor-at-Large, Choghakate Kazarian.
 We'll conclude with a poetry reading from Raphael Rubinstein.
 people:
   - person: gil-batle
     event_bio: Gil Batle was born and raised in San Francisco to Filipino parents,